dnsimple/dnsimple-support/content/articles/edns-client-subnet.markdown

 ## Which Content Delivery Networks (CDNs) do you support?

-We researched and tested the current ECS support amongst CDN providers, then picked only CDN providers that were able to confirm full compliance with the RFC7871 standard to make sure our customers are not affected by non-adherence to the above standard.
+We researched and tested the current ECS support among CDN providers.
+We chose only CDN providers that were able to confirm full compliance with the RFC7871 standard to make sure our customers are not affected by non-adherence to the above standard.
 Otherwise, this leads to suboptimal operations.

 We have enabled full ECS support for Netlify CDN, and plan to expand the service to more ECS compliant network services.

-Please contact us if you have an inquiry about specific CDNs.
+Please contact us if you have any questions about specific CDNs.